danialafjeh/Project-9-Email-Sender/README.md

 4. Backend creates a formatted email.
 5. Django connects to Gmail SMTP.
 6. Email is sent to the website owner's Gmail account.
-7. Success message is displayed.
+7. Success message is displayed via redirecting to a sent successfully page.
 8. User is redirected back to the Contact page.

 ---